 Requirements For Using Normal Garden Soil In The Aquarium

-Before you add any of your potting soil or the garden soil in your tank, you first must have to prepare for certain equipment.
+Before you add any of your potting soil or the garden soil to your tank, you first must have to prepare for certain equipment.
 Here is a list of the required equipment.

 A trowel is a small hand tool used to dig, apply, smooth, or push small amounts of viscous or particulate.
 Masonry trunk, garden trowel, and float trowel are common varieties.

 This is a tool that will help you to remove the large lumps present in the soil.
 It will also help to separate leaf mold and compost.
 The result will leave you with fine soil particles perfect for the aquarium plantation.